Chapter 169 — Traffic Regulations

 Additional Minnesota School Bus Chassis Standards

-This section sets additional Minnesota-specific standards for school bus chassis, including engine, steering, braking, …
+This section sets additional Minnesota-specific standards for the school bus chassis that apply on top of the national …

 169.4503